HIGH STREET, ROSEMARKIE

-The collection at Groam House Museum includes images and artefacts linked to the town’s High Street history.
-In 2013, the Fortrose & Rosemarkie History Group produced a booklet entitled A Century of Shopping.
+The collection at Groam House Museum includes images and objects linked to the village’s High Street history.
+In 2013 the Fortrose & Rosemarkie History Group produced a booklet entitled A Century of Shopping.
 It gives a comprehensive picture of the shops in both villages and the characters who owned and ran them.
 We are popping into just a few of those shops on these pages, but you can visit the group’s website for more.

-Built as a detached house and shop in the 1890s, Dornkop, as it was known, became William Robb’s Cash Grocery Store in 1911, then D&G Fraser in the 1930s.
-Still, later it was Mrs Jones’ ‘Aladdin’s Cave’ of shoes, drapery and sundries, a Post Office that was notoriously robbed at gunpoint and today is Panacea, a treasure trove of herbal remedies.
+Built as a detached house, Dornkop, and shop in the 1890s.
+The shop was William Robb’s Cash Grocery Store in 1911, then D&G Fraser in the 1930s.
+Later it was Mrs Jones’ ‘Aladdin’s Cave’ of shoes, drapery and sundries.
+It then became Post Office that was notoriously robbed at gunpoint and today is Panacea, a treasure trove of herbal remedies.

 Rosemarkie High Street Through Time

 Most of the shops listed in A Century of Shopping are long gone.
 The High Street, which was once bustling with retail, is largely residential now – but there are still clues to its commercial past.